 - In the unlikely event that you need to stop breastfeeding permanently, ask your health care provider for information on weaning and for help in choosing an infant formula that will meet your baby’s needs.

-Note that in April 2017, the U.S. Food and Drug Administration (FDA) issued a strengthened warning to mothers that breastfeeding is not recommended when taking codeine or tramadol medicines.
+Note that the U.S. Food and Drug Administration (FDA) has issued a strong warning to mothers against breastfeeding while taking pain and cough medicines that contain codeine or tramadol.

 Sources of more information about medications